tarathep/kaka-demo-lab/README.md

 5. insert message into producer and publish<br>

-6. swith window you can see message at cosumer<br>
+6. switch window to consumer you can see message